ReScience/ReScience-submission/article/Larisch-2018.md

 If the postsynaptic neuron spikes before the presynaptic one, LTD occurs (red line).
 If the postsynaptic neuron spikes after the presynaptic one, LTP occurs (blue line).
 The x-axis represents the time difference between pre- and postsynaptic spikes, relative to the postsynaptic spike.
-The resulting graph is similar to the presented one in the original publication.
+The resulting graph is similar to the one presented in the original publication.
 A small difference can be seen in the higher positive and negative change.
-In the original publication is the normalized weight at a time difference of $-10ms$ around $70 \%$.
+In the original publication the normalized weight at a time difference of $-10ms$ is around $70 \%$.
 In our result, the weight is around $80 \%$.
 This could be caused by a different internal processing of ANNarchy, as mentioned above.
 \newline

-The analysis of the pairing repetition frequency task is shown on \textbf{Fig. \ref{Fig_exp} right}.
+The analysis of the pairing repetition frequency task is shown in \textbf{Fig. \ref{Fig_exp} right}.
 With lower repetition frequency, post-pre pairs (red line) lead to LTD. At a repetition frequency around $30 Hz$, the post-pre pairs are under the influence of the next post-pre pair and the post-pre-post triplets lead to LTP.
 If the repetition frequency of post-pre pairs is around $50 Hz$, the same amount of LTP emerges as